CameraNexus/sitina1/README.md

   - DNG (10/12/14-bit lossless compressed RAW)
   - JPEG
 - Readout Speed:
-  - 4008x2672 at 5FPS (can be reduced to 2.5FPS)
+  - 4008x2672 up to 5FPS
-  - 4008x480 at 28FPS (line skipping live view, rescaled to 720x480 for output)
+  - 4008x480 at 28FPS (line skipping live view, rescaled to 480x320 for output)
-- Movie recording is not supported.
+- Video recording is not supported
 - ISO:
   - TBD

 ## Status

 Hardware R0.6 tested and working.
-Harware R0.8 working in progress.
+Harware R0.9 bringing up in progress.
 See schematics for change logs.

 ## License